Friedrich-Karl "Nasen" Müller: Night fighting

 By November 1943, Müller was Staffelkapitän of 1.
 Staffel of JG 300 and had 19 night victories to his credit.
 In January 1944, Müller was appointed Gruppenkommandeur of 1.
 Staffel of Nachtjagdgruppe 10 (NJGr 10—10th Night Fighter Group) and was charged with evaluating all aspects of technical and tactical experimentation concerning single-engined night fighting, especially countering operations by the RAF's Mosquito fast bomber.
 Hauptmann Müller was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 27 July 1944 for 23 victories.

 Müller then became commander of I. Gruppe of Nachtjagdgeschwader 11 (NJG 11) on 26 August 1944.
 Müller continued to fly against the RAF night bomber streams, allegedly sometimes flying a personal Bf 109G-14 uniquely fitted with an oblique-mounted MG 151/20 cannon in a Schräge Musik installation behind the cockpit, although has yet to be verified.
 Müller claimed a Mosquito near Eindhoven on 23 August 1944 and a Lancaster over Frankfurt on 12 September 1944.
 The Mosquito was Mark B-XX, KB242 of No. 608 Squadron RAF, based at Downham Market.
 Flown by Flt Lt SD Webb RCAF and navigator F/O John Campbell RAFVR, the badly damaged Mosquito crash landed at RAF Woodbridge at 01:10 hours.
 The crew escaped unhurt.
 A double victory was claimed over Lancasters on 4 December 1944.

 By late 1944 and into 1945, Müller flew numerous nocturnal ground attack missions against Allied railway targets and supply columns.
 His last known victories were both on 21 February 1945.Towards the end of the war, I./NJG 11 received a few Messerschmitt Me 262 jet fighters to experiment with in night interceptions.
 Müller died on 2 November 1987.
 Müller was one of the leading single-seat night fighter aces with 30 night victories (and three unconfirmed) claimed in 52 missions.

 Summary of career

 Aerial victory claims

-Müller was credited with 30 nocturnal aerial victories claimed in Wilde Sau night fighter operations.
+According to Obermaier, Müller was credited with 30 nocturnal aerial victories claimed in Wilde Sau night fighter operations.
 He flew 52 combat missions.
+Boiten lists him with 14 confirmed plus 15 further unconfirmed aerial victories.
 Foreman, Mathews and Parry, authors of Luftwaffe Night Fighter Claims 1939 – 1945, list 30 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, also listing Müller with 30 claims, including one Mosquito.